polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/try-runtime.md

 1. Connect to a remote node.
 2. Call into some runtime API.
 3. Retrieve state from a node at a given block.
-4. Write tests for the dat retrieved.
+4. Write tests for the data retrieved.

 ## Motivation